ZYuge/An-externally-validated-algorithm-for-real-life-gait-recognition-using-lower-back-IMU-for-elderly/ReadME.md

 PythonCode /Main.py [SMB: but you say that this is the code to run the model on your own data, but here you say that this iss the code used to train?
 Shouldnt there be two seperate main files?]
 ```

-The pipeline of this code is shown as the below
+The pipeline of above process is shown as the below

 ![Flow Chart_ADAPT](images/flow%20chart_ADAPT.png)